pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 Given the complexity of the GC logic I also wonder whether some lightweight formal methods would have been a good idea.
-Formalizing some of the core invariants in B or TLA+ and then model checking them up to some number of objects would have found this problem pretty soon.
+Formalizing some of the core invariants in B or TLA+ and then model checking them up to some number of objects would have found this problem pretty quickly.
 There are also correctness proofs for GC algorithms in some research papers, but I don't have a good overview of the literature to point to any that are particularly good or bad.
 Going such a more formal route might have fixed this and probably a whole bunch